JohannesNE/aarhus-covid19-datathon/data/timeseries_modelling_with_epidemia/README.md

 time.
 The `link` function asserts that the IFR stays between 0% and 2% and the `prior_intercept` reflects our assumption that IFR is close to 1%.
 The infection-to-observation distribution `i2o` is provided by the `EuropeCovid2` data set.
-As a side note, on could use more elaborate models for the ascertainment rate, such as a latent random walk to track changes over time or fit predictors such as the number of PCR and antigen test for an observation model of case counts.
+As a side note, one could use more elaborate models for the ascertainment rate, such as a latent random walk to track changes over time or fit predictors such as the number of PCR and antigen test for an observation model of case counts.